HOW SHOULD I DRESS FOR COURT?

-The City of Henderson 364 space parking garage is available at 235 S Water Street.
-Entrances to the parking garage are located off of Water Street and Texas Avenue.
+A 364-space parking garage is available at 235 S Water Street.
+Entrances to the parking garage are located on Water Street and Texas Avenue.

-The Public Defender may only be appointed if the City is seeking a jail sentence on your charge and you meet the Federal guidelines for appointment of a Public Defender.
+Yes, if they have been appointed to your case.
+Public Defenders will only be appointed if the City is seeking a jail sentence on your charge and you meet the federal guidelines for appointment of a Public Defender.
+If the Court appoints the Public Defender on your case, that attorney will be present at your arraignment, trial, and sentencing.
 If no jail time is requested, a Public Defender will not be made available to you.
-If the Court appoints the Public Defender on your case, that attorney will be present at your arraignment, trial, and sentencing.

-I WAS ORDERED TO COMPLETE CERTAIN PROGRAMS (COUNSELING, MEETINGS, WORK PROGRAM, ETC.) AS PART OF MY SENTENCE, WHAT AGENCIES CAN I COMPLETE THEM AT?
+I WAS ORDERED TO COMPLETE SPECIFIC PROGRAMS (COUNSELING, MEETINGS, WORK PROGRAM, ETC.) AS PART OF MY SENTENCE.
+WHERE CAN I COMPLETE THEM?

-On the sentencing order, you were referred to the Alternative Sentencing Division for your conditions.
-Please contact their office at (702) 267-1350 or visit their website for your options.
+Please contact Special Programs and Services office at (702) 267-1350 or visit their website for your options.